nest-desktop/nest-desktop/docs/user/usage-advance/project-view.rst

    :align: right
    :target: #network-history

-After every network changes, it pushed a snapshot of the current network to the history list.
+After every network change, NEST Desktop pushes a snapshot of the current network to the edit history list.
-With the network history you can undo or redo the network changes.
+With that history of the network, you can undo or redo the network changes.
 Loading a snapshot from this history is called `checkout network`.

 |br|